 E.A Stevens, Writer, NYC

 Snow: It fell quietly in large flakes from the cloud-filled sky, amidst the freezing temperatures and frigid winds, in a typical chilly November for the state of Ohio.
-It is around six-thirty in the morning, as a fleet of yellow buses rumble along the roadways between the many wooded areas, fields and pastures, on their way toward their destination at the Elementary, Junior High and High School, so early in the morning, located in and around the town of Bellbrook.
+It is around seven-thirty in the morning, as a fleet of yellow buses rumble along the roadways between the many wooded areas, fields and pastures.
+They are on their way toward their destination at the Junior High and High School, so early in the morning, located in and around the town of Bellbrook.
+Here they bring students for the morning as always for the school year that had started back in August.

 It is outside in the open service corridor, running between the two buildings, the Junior High and High School, where a sinister scene, a hazing crime was taking place.
 Four students square off in a cement stairwell that leads into a side door entering the boy’s locker room, two seniors, one junior and one freshman.
 The stairwell was concealed by darkness as the morning encroaches on another day, but also was concealed by several bushes and three juniper trees around it.